-For those appointed to wear it (which includes all Deacons and Priests), the ryassa (the wide-sleeved outer garment that is worn over the cassock) is alwaysworn in the church unless it is superceded by the Priest or Deacon donning full liturgical vestments.
-Except in cases of exceptional need, a cleric never enters the temple at all without wearing a ryassa, for any reason; and most certainly, he never dons ‘lesser vestments’ (i.e. stole, cuffs and phelon for lesser services) merely over a cassock, but always over a ryassa.
+For those appointed to wear it (which includes all Deacons and Priests), the ryassa — the wide-sleeved outer garment worn over the cassock — is always worn in the church unless it is superceded by the Priest or Deacon donning full liturgical vestments.
+Except in cases of exceptional necessity, a cleric never enters the temple at all during any liturgical or pastoral context without wearing his ryassa (i.e. wearing only his cassock); and most certainly, he never dons ‘lesser vestments’ (i.e. stole, cuffs and phelon for lesser services) merely over a cassock, under any circumstances, but always over a ryassa.

 The ryassa is also worn by the Priest and Deacon in all formal circumstances of priestly life.
-It should be worn, for example, when teaching a parish class, when chairing a parish council meeting, etc.; and all clergy always wear the ryassa in the presence of a Bishop, unless he invites them to do otherwise.
+It should be worn, for example, when teaching a parish class, when chairing a parish council meeting, at formal meals in a Parish Hall or similar venue, when speaking at a public engagement or representing the Church in a cultural or social setting, etc.; and all clergy always wear the ryassa in the presence of a Bishop, unless he invites them to do otherwise.